duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 ## How the `pivot_table` extension works

-The `pivot_table` extension is a collection of multiple scalar and table SQL `MACRO`s.
+The `pivot_table` extension is a collection of multiple scalar and table SQL macros.
 This allows the logic to be modularized.
 You can see below that the functions are used as building blocks to create more complex functions.
 This is typically difficult to do in SQL, but it is easy in DuckDB!